NFL 2019: 49ers need to deliver in Year 3 under Shanahan

 HEALTH REPORT

 Season-ending injuries to Garoppolo and starting running back Jerick McKinnon last September derailed San Francisco’s season almost before it started.
 The team dealt with several more injuries throughout the year, especially at running back, linebacker and the secondary.
 That led the organization to overhaul its strength and conditioning and medical departments in the offseason.
 Whether that pays off remains to be seen as the team has dealt with several minor injuries early in training camp that could impact the availability of some key players at the beginning of the season.
-McKinnon is likely to at least start the season on injured reserve after having several setbacks this summer, although the team is hopeful none of the other injuries will have long-term implications.
+McKinnon is out again for all of this season after having several setbacks this summer, although the team is hopeful none of the other injuries will have long-term implications.

 SUSPECT SECONDARY